fafadiatech/newscout_web/docs/design/analytics.rst

 Metric Types
 ````````````

-While defining analytics, we can classifiy them into one of the following categories
+While defining analytics, we can classify them into one of the following categories

 1. `COUNT`: Aggregate Number/Count.
 Note: These get computed and stored on `Daily Basis`
 2. `TS`: Time series - Counts vs Time.
 Granularity can be either Daily, Weekly, Monthly or Quarterly.
 Line Chart(s) vs Time.